 Every procedure is written to ensure compliance with something — user needs (stated and implied), regulations, company requirements, and other.
 Address all requirements, not just some, in your procedures.
 If you pay careful attention to these seven keys when writing, you will create error-free policies and procedures and get the results you want!

 Get started with sample policies and procedures.
-Download 19 different sample procedures for 19 separate manuals in MS-Word.
+Download 19 different free policies and procedures for 19 separate manuals in MS-Word.